Attached vs. Detached Infill Homes: What’s the Difference?

 While attached infills are found throughout the City Centre, here are a few communities where you'll find several of these types of properties:

 What is a Semi-Detached Home?

-In Calgary, duplex-style infill homes will be categorized as semi-detached.
+In Calgary, duplex-style infill homes are categorized as semi-detached.

 Often seen at duplex-style developments with a semi-detached sub-class are houses built in twos, threes or fours with similar layouts.

-When deciding on what kind of inner city infill is best for you, it's important to understand the dimensions of attached and detached styles.
+When deciding on what kind of inner city infill is best for you, it's essential to understand the dimensions of attached and detached styles.

-As a highly experienced REALTOR® with RE/MAX House of Real Estate, I guarantee to provide you with the best service and advice while making sure you have all the information needed to make the best decisions.
+As highly experienced REALTORS® with RE/MAX House of Real Estate, we guarantee to provide you with the best service and advice while making sure you have all the information needed to make the best decisions.

-Call me anytime at 403-370-4180 or send a message below for a quick, if not immediate response.
-I am looking forward to helping you accomplish your inner city real estate goals in Calgary!
+Call us anytime at 403-370-4180 or send a message below for a quick, if not immediate response.
+We are looking forward to helping you accomplish your inner city real estate goals in Calgary!